gpxdonline/desynced/README.md

 ## Quick Script Loader

-Execute Desynced instantly by copying the line below into your Roblox executor:
+Just copy the code below and paste it into your executor to start using Desynced immediately!

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/gpxdonline/desynced/refs/heads/main/loader.lua", true))()
 ````

-Just copy the code above and paste it into your executor to start using Desynced immediately!

 Thank you for your interest and support!